ww2283/AF-guided-MR/README.md

 # AF-guided MR
 A Python tool that automates molecular replacement using protein sequences and x-ray diffraction data, designed especially to handle difficult cases.

 This tool uses protein sequences and reduced x-ray diffraction data to automate the process of molecular replacement.
-It leverages the power of ColabFold for initial structure prediction and then refines the structure based on predefined modes.
+It leverages the power of ColabFold for initial structure prediction and Phaser for MR based on various predefined modes.
 For high-resolution cases better than 3.5 angstroms, it uses AutoBuild to enhance and build the model.
 For low-resolution cases worse than 3.5 angstroms, it uses phenix.refine to run default refinement cycles for a brief and quick assessment of the molecular replacement correctness.
 It is specifically designed to handle difficult cases where the predicted structure varies significantly from the final solution.

 ## Getting Started